 There is no “losing” in Hanabi, but you want to get the highest score that you can.
 The game will end if you lose the last fuse token, the draw pile runs out, or if you are able to make all five fireworks.

 - The four variants included in the rule book are a great addition to the game.
-You will eventually figure out a strategy that can get you high scores in the standard game, but it gets A LOT tougher once you add one or more of the variants.
+You’ll eventually figure out a strategy that can get you high scores in the standard game, but it gets A LOT tougher once you add in one or more of the variants.
 It is an excellent challenge that takes the tension to another level.

 - One thing that we should warn you about is that Hanabi can be really frustrating, especially for new players.
 A lot of people have a tough time with memory and deduction games, so it’s important that everyone is patient early on.